 - Come to class

 - If you have a conflict, email me

 - Excused classes do not impact your participation grade

 - Ask questions to extend or clarify

 - Answer questions and explain answers

 - Give it your best shot!

 - Help those in your group to understand concepts

 - Present your work to the class

-- Do the online exercises on Datacamp
+- Come up with effective and creative solutions to the problems!